 If you register this does not guarantee that a suitable plot will be identified or become available.
 We do not offer assistance to individual self or custom housebuilders to identify or secure plots.

-Eligibility criteria for registration
+Eligibility criteria and fees for registration

 Important changes from 1st November 2017 that introduce local eligibility criteria and registration fees

 The Self-Build and Custom Housebuilding Regulations 2016 have allowed local authorities to set local eligibility criteria ("a local connection test") and to set fees for joining the register.
 We are introducing a local connection test and fees and from 1st November 2017 the register will be divided into two parts.

 - Part 1 – people who meet the local connection test and the basic eligibility

 - Part 2 – people without a local connection but meet the basic eligibility

 Please note: Registration criteria and the joining fee applies to an individual or each individual in an association or group who are looking to take on a project.

 In order to register you must meet the basic eligibility criteria set by Central Government:

 - A British citizen, a national of a EEA State other than the UK, or a national of Switzerland